 Mrs Keryn Neaves, Magdalene House School Senior Deputy Head’s Welcome

 At Magdalene House we are proud to offer children the opportunity to flourish and reach their true potential through extended learning, confidence building and a commitment to succeed.
-Dedicated staff focus on each child as an individual, learning their strengths and weaknesses to encourage them on their learning journey so that they reach Senior School as intellectual, confident and effective learners.
+Dedicated staff focus on each child as an individual, learning their strengths and learning challenges to encourage them on their learning journey so that they reach Senior School as intellectual, confident and effective learners.

 Needs of Learners

-The school is committed to achieving the best possible outcomes for all pupils as academic learners and to meeting the academic needs of each pupil at a level appropriate to individual ability.
+The school is committed to achieving the best possible outcomes for all pupils as academic learners and to meeting the needs of each pupil at a level appropriate to individual ability.

 Pupils who have been identified as having outstanding ability are provided with extension and enrichment opportunities within individual subjects.
 Additional enrichment activities are also available through our extensive clubs programme.
 For those needing infrequent additional support, one-to-one help is given in class by the Teaching Assistant or Class Teacher.

 For those who have been identified as requiring intervention to aid their literacy skills, individual or paired sessions take place in the Learning Support room.
 These sessions are carried out by a teacher qualified to work with children with specific learning difficulties.
 Use of a dyslexia screener at assessment for admission or at the start of Prep 3 aids the identification of these pupils.
 There is also the opportunity for pupils who have been identified as having problems in Mathematics to receive additional support in the Learning Support room with teachers experienced in the use of the Numicon programme.
-From September 2016 pupils will be assessed using a Dyscalculia screener to aid identification of those individuals who experience difficulties in Mathematics.
+Since September 2016 pupils are being assessed using a Dyscalculia screener to aid identification of those individuals who experience difficulties in Mathematics.

 Clubs and Activities